Photo from Unsplash

 The Blessing Of Thankfulness

-Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ. — Eph 5:20
+always giving thanks to God the Father for everything in the name of our Lord Jesus Christ. — Eph 5:20 BSB

-Some people seem born with a sullen and feverish temper, and it is very difficult for them to brighten into smiles and songs.
-But whatever our natural disposition may be, if we belong to Christ it is our bounden duty to cultivate a thankful heart. a melancholy person has a bad effect upon others.
-It is miserable to have to work with or under a confirmed pessimist.
-Nothing is right, nothing pleases, there is no word of praise or encouragement.
-Once, when I was at Aden, I watched a gang of Lascars trans-shipping the mails.
-It was a pleasure to see them, one after another, carrying the bags cheerily because their leader kept them all the time singing as they did their work.
-If, instead of finding fault with our employees or servants we would look out for things for which we could commend and thank them, we should probably find a miraculous change in their attitude.
+Some people seem born with a naturally sullen or restless temperament, making it difficult for them to brighten into smiles and songs.
+But regardless of our natural disposition, if we belong to Christ, it is our duty to cultivate a thankful heart.
+A melancholy person can have a negative effect on others.
+It is unpleasant to work with or under someone who is a confirmed pessimist—nothing is ever right, nothing pleases them, and no words of encouragement are offered.
+I once watched a group of Lascars in Aden as they trans-shipped the mail.
+They worked cheerfully, one after another, because their leader kept them singing as they did their work.
+If instead of finding fault with our employees or those around us, we looked for reasons to commend and thank them, we might see a miraculous change in their attitude.

 Prayer